Friday, February 13, 2026

 Click outside the pop-up to close it.

-Genius requires between 27 and 45 words.
+Genius requires between 27 and 50 words.
 You need at least a 7-letter word to reach genius.
-If you don't get the pangram, you need 74% of the total points to reach genius.
-If you get the pangram, you only need 68% of the remaining points to reach genius.
+If you don't get the pangrams, you need 79% of the total points to reach genius.
+If you get the pangrams, you only need 66% of the remaining points to reach genius.

 The button below will reveal a chart with the number of words by each letter.
 Red bars indicate that there is a pangram(s) starting with that letter.